Above, John J. Fitz Gerald, from the Aug. 15, 1931, Binghamton (NY) Press, pg. 14.

 Listen to Robert Emmerich introduce "The Big Apple," a hit song from 1937.
 Music written by Bob and performed by Tommy Dorsey's Clambake Seven with Bob on piano.
 Lyrics written by Buddy Bernier and sung by Edythe Wright.
 Audio provided by Dorothy Emmerich.

 This site is edited by Barry Popik.

 The Big Apple.
-An etymological dictionary (over 17,000 entries) investigating the origins of American words, names, quotations and phrases, specializing in modern slang, neologisms, nicknames, acronyms, slogans, mottos, proverbs, adages, idioms. aphorisms, riddles, puns and jokes.
+An etymological dictionary (over 26,000 entries) investigating the origins of American words, names, quotations and phrases, specializing in modern slang, neologisms, nicknames, acronyms, slogans, mottoes, proverbs, adages, idioms. aphorisms, blessings, toasts, riddles, puns, jokes and memes.
 There are regional dictionaries of New York City, Florida, Oregon and Texas.
 Established 2004.
 A website by Barry Popik (etymologist "King of Dad Jokes and Oneliners").